2020 marked a dramatic shift in how people approach work.

 Finding the right work-life balance can be challenging for many people.

-It’s essential to not just acknowledge that your employees have lives outside of work, but to support them in finding a healthy balance.
+It’s essential not just to acknowledge that your employees have lives outside of work but to support them in finding a healthy balance.

 Here are a few things you can do to help:

-- Encourage, or even require, regular breaks
+- Encourage, or even require regular breaks

 - Offer flexible working hours or remote work options